Ruderalis. Herbae Malae, Ximo Bereneguer

 29/10 - 10/11

-The term ruderal (from the Latin ruderalis) refers to resilient flora in environments modified by humans, capable of spreading easily, producing many seeds and adapting to diverse conditions.
-In botany, the term ruderalis is used to designate species commonly known as weeds.
+The term ruderal (from the Latin ruderalis) refers to resilient flora that thrives in environments altered by human activity, capable of spreading easily, producing many seeds, and adapting to diverse conditions.
+In botany, the term ruderalis is used to designate species commonly known as weeds or invasive plants.

-This project brings together plants, flowers, roots, seeds and other vegetation which, culturally, have acquired connotations associated with dissent: dangerous, foreign, unproductive, invasive...
-They have also been historically linked to rituals of encounters between otherness: magic, covens, alchemy, love spells, bacchanals, journeys...
+This project gathers plants, flowers, roots, seeds, and other forms of vegetation that have culturally acquired connotations associated with dissidence: dangerous, foreign, non-productive...
+They have also been historically linked to rituals of encounters between alterities—magic, covens, alchemy, love spells, bacchanals, journeys...

-Ruderalis is a collection of all those customs, rituals, and traditions that arise naturally in dissent, playing with the metaphor of the plants themselves that grow there spontaneously.
-By symbolically moving into the gallery space, they acquire the status of altars, archives or relics whose cultural value is always questioned or displaced from the common narrative.
+Ruderalis is a gathering of all these customs, rituals, and traditions that naturally emerge within dissidence, playing with the metaphor of the plants themselves that grow spontaneously.
+When symbolically relocated into the gallery space, they acquire the condition of narrative objects—altars, archives, or relics of cultural value—that foster uncertainty and distance from the hegemonic narrative.

 c/Lluís el Piadós, 3